6 Days, 5 Night

 Price On Request

-If you’re looking for the best views on the way up Mount Kilimanjaro, and you enjoy testing yourself in the wilderness, the Umbwe route will provide you with everything you seek, and then some.
-It is the closest thing you’ll find to a true mountaineering expedition on Kilimanjaro.
+If you want the best views on the way up Mount Kilimanjaro and enjoy challenging yourself in the wilderness, the Umbwe route has it all, and more.
+It is the closest thing to a real mountaineering expedition on Kilimanjaro.Â

 Elevation 1600m to 2900m